sheriffhoodie/bandom/README.md

 - features login and sign up options in separate pages as well as links to these pages while browsing, as well as a signup modal that redirects to signup form

-Future Directions for the Project
+###Future Directions for the Project

 In addition to the features already implemented, I plan to continue work on this project.
-The next steps for Sloth are outlined below:
+The next steps for Bandom are outlined below:

 - Search Bar - to search for fans, artists, albums, and tracks